Sotalol (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, heart disease, angina, low blood pressure, lung or breathing problems, overactive thyroid, or a history of severe allergic reactions or heart attack.
+- Tell your doctor if you are pregnant, or if you have kidney disease, diabetes, heart disease, angina, low blood pressure, lung or breathing problems, thyroid problems, or a history of heart attack.

 - This medicine may raise or lower your blood sugar level.